-Comprehending texts includes comprehending words.
-In the Reading Systems Framework, a key set of processes links lexical outcomes with comprehension (Figure 1; "meaning and (grammatical) form selection").
+Comprehending texts includes comprehending words

+In the Reading Systems Framework, a key set of processes links lexical outcomes with comprehension (Figure 1; "meaning and form selection").
 Early sentence comprehension processes that build sentence constituents (e.g., noun phrases, verb phrases) and propositions (elementary meaning units) make use of this link.
 (Notice also the bidirectional link, which allows word learning to result from comprehension.)

-These links can be studied only by online measures that expose word-level reading comprehension while it happens and not by observations made after a text has been read.
-There are three important methods for obtaining such measures: (a) word-by-word reading controlled by the reader, (b) eye-tracking, and (c) event-related potentials (ERPs) during text reading.
+These links can be studied only by on-line measures that expose word level reading comprehension while it happens and not by observations made after a text has been read.
+There are three important methods for obtaining such measures: (a) word-byword reading controlled by the reader, (b) eye-tracking, and (c) event-related potentials (ERPs) during text reading.
 The first has ease of instrumentation, but it allows reader strategies some influence.
-Eye-tracking and ERPs, which are measures taken without overt decisions by the reader, provide the clearest evidence of word-to-comprehension links.
+Eye-tracking and ERPs, which are measures taken without overt decisions required by the reader, provide the clearest evidence of word-to-comprehension links.
 Each has its advantages: Eye-tracking allows natural movements of the eyes.
 ERPs, which generally require that the eyes not move, allow multiple word processing components (e.g., visual attention, orthographic recognition, meaning processes, syntactic processes) to be observed on a single word.
 Next we focus on ERP studies.

-Word-to-text integration.
+Word-to-text integration

 We assume that, for a motivated reader, understanding entails a mental representation of the "situation" described by a text (Van Dijk & Kinstch, 1983).
-Identifying the structure and situational dimensions of this representation (e.g., Zwaan & Radvansky, 1998) and how they interact as the reader builds an understanding of the text (Rapp & Taylor, 2004) are important topics of comprehension research.
-For our purpose, however, we assume only that an unfolding narrative text asserts situations and events and that the reader builds and updates a situation model accordingly (Zwaan & Madden, 2004).
-The process of updating may have to overcome interference from older non-updated information that remains in memory (O'Brien, Rizzella, Albrecht, & Halleran, 1998), but we can ignore this complication in the case of a short stretch of text.
+In terms of structure, for our initial purpose we assume only that an unfolding narrative text asserts situations and events and that the reader builds and updates a situation model accordingly (Zwaan & Madden, 2004).
+For now, we also postpone our discussion of the potential effects of older non-updated information remaining in memory (O'Brien, Rizzela, Albrecht, & Halleran, 1998).